glankk/n64/README.md

     To enable Wii VC compatibility, append ` --enable-vc` to the configure command.
     To produce portable windows executables (that don't need additional dynamic libraries) under MSYS2, append ` --enable-static-executables` to the configure command.
-5. Install the GNU Toolchain for MIPS by running `make install_toolchain`.
+5. Install the GNU Toolchain for MIPS by running `make install-toolchain`.
 6. Compile and install the n64 tools by running `make && make install`
 7. The n64 tools and MIPS toolchain will have been installed to `/opt/n64` (or the prefix you chose).
     Add `/opt/n64/bin` to your `PATH` variable (or `your-prefix/bin`).